Egxr41k/TheBloomingHome.API/README.md

 # TheBloomingHome.API

-The Blooming Home it`s simple e-commerce application that allows you to sell products for home
+The Blooming Home it`s a simple e-commerce application that allows you to sell products for home

 The server side of the full-stack application, client-side [here](https://github.com/Egxr41k/TheBloomingHome.UI/)